Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - All relevant fields have a name used in the business and a useful description.
 Make sure this description makes all sense standalone and covers enough context.
 Always ensure that every single field has a description - even when seemingly obvious and hidden.
 Good way of getting descriptions is from the API docs
     - The labels are clear and describe the data
     - Dashboards are easily accessible to end users
+    - Double check usability of the new Explores built

 ### Changes checklist
 - Changes to LookML